AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Safety

 Malicious instruction attacks represent a distinct category of security evaluation that examines model behavior under explicitly manipulative prompts.
 Unlike misinformation attacks, which introduce factually incorrect content, malicious instruction attacks attempt to directly influence the model's processing and decision-making mechanisms through carefully crafted instructional inputs.
 This evaluation paradigm holds particular significance for autonomous driving systems, where adversarial actors might attempt to compromise system behavior through malicious commands or directives, potentially leading to safety-critical situations.
 Some examples of malicious instruction prompts are listed as follow.

-\textbf{Setup.} Our evaluation framework employs a systematic approach to designing malicious instructions that target various aspects of model behavior and decision-making processes.
+\paragraph{Setup.} Our evaluation framework employs a systematic approach to designing malicious instructions that target various aspects of model behavior and decision-making processes.
 The methodology begins with the categorization of queries into four distinct cognitive types: \emph{object attribute}, \emph{object dynamics}, \emph{traffic sign or signals}, and \emph{general scene understanding}.
 For each cognitive category, we develop a comprehensive set of corresponding malicious prompts that challenge different aspects of the model's processing capabilities.
+These carefully crafted prompts are systematically integrated at the beginning of queries across all evaluation datasets.
 The assessment procedure pairs each image-query combination with a cognitively aligned malicious prompt, creating a robust framework for evaluating model resilience to instructional manipulation.

+These prompts are added to the beginning of the queries across all datasets.
+For each image-query data pair, we add a prompt of its corresponding cognitive type to the beginning of the query to generate a data for the malicious instructional prompt assessment.